 A good way to enjoy both the quintessential ambience and iconic Outer Banks attractions is to walk the cozy Corolla Park.

-Most eye-catching is the park’s red brick Currituck Beach Lighthouse that proudly extends towards the sky.
-There’s truly something special about the lighthouses in the Outer Banks.
+Most eye-catching is the park’s red-brick Currituck Beach Lighthouse, proudly extending towards the North Carolina sky.
+There’s truly something special about the (5) lighthouses in the Outer Banks.

 Another highlight in the park during an Outer Banks stay is the historic Whalehead mansion.
 Once home to a rich New England couple, a mansion tour offers an interesting glimpse into the past.

-In the appreciated setting in Corolla you also find great Outer Banks places to stay, down-to-earth restaurants and cute shops.
+In the appreciated Corolla setting, you also find great Outer Banks places to stay, down-to-earth restaurants and cute shops.
 It’s not hard to see why Corolla is an Outer Banks area that easily lure travelers in.

 In short, Corolla is the northernmost option for where to stay in the Outer Banks.
-In the north you find a rare peacefulness, appreciated attractions and all the comfort you need including great Outer Banks places to stay.
+Up here, you find a rare peacefulness, appreciated attractions and all the comfort you need including top Outer Banks places to stay.

 Pick Corolla for: Secluded Outer Banks lodging.